 - Our Gospel recounts how Jesus fed Peter and the disciples and then commissioned Peter to “feed my sheep.”
 In feeding these disciples, some of the work was done entirely by Jesus, who built the charcoal fire, who prepared fish and bread, and who served them.
 The apostles also brought some of the fish they caught.
 And even though the appearance of those 153 fish was miraculous, those fishermen still had to cast the net and drag the heavy catch to shore.

 - What God has done for us, we can do for others.
-Out of love, we want to.
+And out of love, we want to.

 - However, we should not consider anything we do as done on our own, but rather begun and made possible only by grace; at the same time, God is counting on us for our own efforts.

 - The dynamics of this scene can form the pattern of everything we do.
 While it is true that a man can catch fish without God’s direct help (putting aside the fact that God is the final cause of the fisherman, the fish, the sea, and the materials that make up the boat and net), it is better if the fishing begins with a prayer, continues with one’s best efforts, and ends with thanksgiving, whatever the results are.